Overview of Services

-The mission of the speech and language services at The Center for Autism and Neurodevelopmental Disorders of Southern California is to provide evidence-based, individualized speech and language assessment and treatment, parent education, and community outreach that will improve the lives of children with Autism and neurodevelopmental disorders.
+The goal of the speech and language pathology division at The Center for Autism & Neurodevelopmental Disorders is to provide evidence-based, individualized speech and language assessment and treatment to children and adolescents who struggle with communication skills.

 - Joint Attention